 UCLA Health ACO has been recognized in the Becker's Hospital Review list of "100 Accountable Care Organizations to Know," which features some of the most advanced ACOs in the country.

-UCLA is currently participating in: CMS Medicare Shared Savings Plan and Anthem Blue Cross PPO Enhanced Care Coordination
+UCLA is currently participating in: CMS Medicare Shared Savings Plan, Anthem Blue Cross PPO Enhanced Care Coordination, Cigna Collaborative Accountable Care and Health Net Blue & Gold ACO.

 UCLA Health ACO (Regents of the University of California) 10945 Le Conte Avenue Suite 1401 Los Angeles, CA 90095 uclahealth.org/ACO